Wavelet Basics

 Daughter Wavelet

 A mother wavelet represents the basic wavelet shape that is transformed into varied scaled copies known as daughter wavelets.
-The daughter wavelets are shifted along the entire signal to match possible frequencies over a finite period of time.
+The daughter wavelets are shifted and scaled along the entire signal to match possible frequencies over a finite period of time.

 Sampling Period